saltyorg/docs/docs/saltbox/basics/basics.md

 [^2]: If you want to use torrents, it is recommended to be a member of a private tracker as opposed to using public ones.
 If you want to use Usenet, you will need to purchase Usenet provider service (or multiple services) and also be a member of one or more Usenet indexers.

-[^3]: The move to `/mnt/local/Media` is indirect; Radarr/Sonarr are using `/mnt/unionfs/Media`, and they move the file _there_, however, `/mnt/local` is the only _writeable_ part of the Mergerfs (for the purpose of creating new files), so the newly-written files will be placed in `/mnt/local`.
+[^3]: The move to `/mnt/local/Media` is indirect; Radarr/Sonarr are using `/mnt/unionfs/Media`, and they move the file _there_, however, `/mnt/local` is the only _writeable_ part of the Mergerfs (for the purpose of creating new files), so the newly written files will be placed in `/mnt/local`.

 [^4]: This ten-minute delay can be changed in the Autoscan config file.
 It's here for two reasons; it ensures that the file is completely copied into the media directory before the media server scans it, and it allows a season of TV to be collected and sent to the media server as a single scan.
 In the TV case, each new episode in a given season resets the timer, so the scan request would go to the media server ten minutes after the last episode completed downloading.

-[^5]: By default, Cloudplow will check every half hour to see if there is 200GB of data staged in `/mnt/local` and if there is, all that data is pushed to your Google Drive.
+[^5]: By default, Cloudplow will check every half-hour to see if there is 200GB of data staged in `/mnt/local` and if there is, all that data is pushed to your Google Drive.
 This threshold can be adjusted as needed in the Cloudplow config.

-[^6]: **Note:** Due to changes in Google Drive this doesn't really apply any more.
-Limits are much tighter and the multiple shared drives setup is no longer useful or recommended. ~~There is presently a 750GB/day upload limitation on Google accounts.
+[^6]: **Note:** Due to changes in Google Drive this doesn't really apply anymore.
+Limits are much tighter, and the multiple shared drives setup is no longer useful or recommended. ~~There is presently a 750GB/day upload limitation on Google accounts.
 The standard Saltbox setup will create a set of shared drives and service accounts.
 The service accounts can be enabled in cloudplow to exceed this limit on uploads (750 GB/day/service account).~~

 Next, let's discuss the [Prerequisites](../prerequisites/prerequisites.md) for Saltbox installation.